cesanta/mongoose-os-docs/mongoose-os/quickstart/setup.md

   mos config-set dash.enable=true dash.token=TOKEN
   ```

-A device should start to print messages to the serial console:
+A device should become online ("green") on a dashboard:

 ![](images/qs10.png)